danieljim99/app_generator_tool/backend/README.md

-# APP GENERATOR TOOL
+# APP GENERATOR TOOL - BACKEND

 ## USAGE
 * Define the types that are going to be used by the app in a yaml file.
 * In the *.env* file add the yaml file path as it is in .env.sample file.
-* Run *deno run --allow-read --allow-net index.ts* in the app_generator folder.
+* Run *deno run --allow-read --allow-net index.ts* in the backend folder.

 ## YAML FILE FORMAT
 * All types must be inside the *types* list.